The 2025 Community Sing starts in….

 The History

-Every year on December 24th, at 7 pm on the ” Town Green”, residents, families, friends, and guests gather in Basking Ridge, New Jersey, sing Christmas carols, wish good tidings, and then move on to their family traditions.
+Every year on December 24th, at 7 pm on the ” Town Green,” residents, families, friends, and guests gather in Basking Ridge, New Jersey, singing Christmas carols, wishing good tidings, and then moving on to their family traditions.
 Join the community and celebrate the 100th anniversary as the Church bells begin ringing at 7 pm.
 Nine songs are sung, and the caroling ends around 7:35 pm, again with a round of ringing church bells.
 The “Christmas Eve Sing” is the oldest continuous Christmas Eve sing in New Jersey.

-In 1927, the event moved from a Chevy truck to “the Village Green,” where the event has been centered since 1927.
-The “Green” is a small patch of grass that stands at the center of Finley Avenue across the street from 1 East Oak Street, in front of the Basking Ridge Presbyterian Church.
+In 1927, the event relocated from a Chevy truck to “the Village Green,” where it has been centered ever since.
+The “Green” is a small patch of grass located at the center of Finley Avenue, across the street from 1 East Oak Street, in front of the Basking Ridge Presbyterian Church.
 Moffet solicited $5 contributions from local businessmen to pay for decorating a tree and providing music for the occasion.
-The event typically occurred at 8:00 pm, moving later to 7:30 pm, and now kicks off every year at 7:00 pm.
+The event typically occurred at 8:00 pm, but was later moved to 7:30 pm, and now kicks off every year at 7:00 pm.

 All Volunteer Brass Ensemble

 Anyone can join to play.
-You show up at Westminster Hall (BRPC) at 6:00 pm.
+You are to arrive at Westminster Hall (BRPC) at 6:00 pm.
 The “Carol Sing on the Green” for those who wish to sing typically brings a flashlight or a cell phone with a flashlight app to read the carol sheets offered to anyone starting at about 6:45 pm.
 The attendees sing 9 songs (the same every year), and the singing comes to a close with a generous ringing of the church bells from the Presbyterian and Methodist churches.
-Then, the area’s church doors open for an early service, and neighbors or strangers wish each other a Merry Christmas and go on their way.
+Then, the area’s church doors open for an early service, and neighbors or strangers wish each other a Merry Christmas and go their separate ways.
 By 7:25, the green is deserted.

-Supporting organizations have included: Moffet Motors, the Women’s Auxiliary of the Basking Ridge Fire Company, the Bernards Township PTA, The Ridge Home & School Association, and nine of the town’s religious congregations, And you can’t forget the Basking Ridge Fire Department who stands up and decorates the town tree every year.
+Supporting organizations have included Moffet Motors, the Women’s Auxiliary of the Basking Ridge Fire Company, the Bernards Township PTA, The Ridge Home & School Association, and nine of the town’s religious congregations.
+And you can’t forget the Basking Ridge Fire Department, which stands up and decorates the town tree every year.

-A special thanks go out to those who serve on the most recent general committee:
+Special thanks go out to those who serve on the general committee:

 Anyone interested in joining the brass ensemble meets at 6 p.m.
 Christmas Eve in Westminster Hall at Basking Ridge Presbyterian Church, 1 East Oak St.